Rauschenberg Emergency Grants

 New York Foundation for the Arts (NYFA), in partnership with the Robert Rauschenberg Foundation, offer two grant programs for artists in emergency situations: the Rauschenberg Dancer Emergency Grants and Rauschenberg Medical Emergency Grants program.

-Grant cycles for July 2023-June 2024 are listed on each program’s page.
+NYFA is pleased to announce that the Rauschenberg Emergency Grants will continue to be offered through at least June 2025.
+The dates for the next three cycles are published on each program’s webpage.
 Subscribe to NYFA News, our bi-weekly e-newsletter, to get updates about future funding opportunities.
 These national emergency grant programs reflect Robert Rauschenberg’s concern for the well-being of fellow creative practitioners and were created in the tradition of Change, Inc., a non-profit foundation established in 1970 by Robert Rauschenberg to assist professional artists of all disciplines in need.

 THE PROGRAMS